 Board of Chiropractic Examiners: News

-The State Board of Chiropractic Examiners will hold a stakeholder meeting to collect input on proposed changes to Board Rules 1-29.
+The Board of Chiropractic Examiners will hold a stakeholder meeting to collect input on proposed changes to Board Rule 15.
 Stakeholder input is crucial to achieving the Department’s mission of consumer protection and effective licensure and enforcement, without unnecessary impediment to the economic market.
-The board will use stakeholder feedback to assess if changes to the proposed rules are needed.
+The Board will use stakeholder feedback to assess if changes to the proposed rule are needed.

 Three Ways to Participate

 - In Person: Civic Center Plaza, 1560 Broadway, Conference Room 1250B, Denver, CO 80202.

 - By Webinar: Register at the following link: https://attendee.gotowebinar.com/register/7318767603371742979.

 - By Written Comment: Email written comments to firstname.lastname@example.org by 5 p.m. on Wednesday, November 14, 2018, to have them included in the official record.

 Stakeholder input will be limited to discussion of proposed changes as redlined in the draft.
 Oral comments will be taken from participants who are present in-person or participating via webinar.
 This meeting is not a formal rulemaking hearing.
 If you have questions, please contact the Board at email@example.com.

 Did you know you are a mandatory reporter?
 Under Colorado law, more than 40 professions are required to report suspected child abuse and elder abuse.
 These professions include many regulated through the Division of Professions and Occupations (DPO) at DORA, such as:

 - Physicians (including physician assistants and physicians in training);